 Household worker insurance

-WorkCover Queensland's Household Workers' Insurance policy is $50 for a two-year term.
+WorkCover Queensland's Household Workers' Insurance policy costs $50 for a two-year term.

 Paying workers to help you around the home can make you an employer.